recrudescence/instructr/README.md

 - _v1.0.3_ - added a little welcome note on registrar pages.

 ###### todo
-- prepropulate the 'add ratings' page when a professor has no rating (for convenience, cuz this extension is all about that convenience, yo)
+- prepopulate the 'add ratings' page when a professor has no rating (for convenience, cuz this extension is all about that convenience, yo)
 - add same functionality to brandeis.schdl.net

 Available at the [Chrome Web Store](https://chrome.google.com/webstore/detail/load-the-deis/ibfiefnocplekjfjcbnohlepbkeodenn)!